alexa/alexa-auto-sdk/modules/core/README.md

 };
 ```

-The `AudioOutputProvider` provides a platform-specific implementation of the `AudioOutput` interface, for the type of input specified by the `AudioOutputType` parameter, when its `openChannel()` method is called.
+The `AudioOutputProvider` provides a platform-specific implementation of the `AudioOutput` interface, for the type of input specified by the `AudioOutputType` parameter, when its `openChannel()` function is called.
 The `AudioOutputProvider` should create a new instance of `AudioOutput` each time `openChannel()` is called.
-The `openChannel()` method will be called from components in the Auto SDK that require support for playing back audio.
+The `openChannel()` function will be called from components in the Auto SDK that require support for playing back audio.
 The characteristics of the audio that will be played on the channel are specified by the `AudioOutputType` parameter.
 The following types are currently defined by `AudioOutputType`:

  * TTS
  * MUSIC